-Although injections are the most effective way to treat bacterial infections in koi and goldfish, they are not very practical for the average hobbyist, so I won’t go into more details here.
+Although injections are probably the most effective way to treat bacterial infections in koi and goldfish, they are not very practical for the average hobbyist.
+If you are interested in injections, you will need to see your local veterinarian.

 Treating a pond with antibiotic sounds like a great way to combat bacterial infections, but it does have some drawbacks.
 It can be very expensive to treat a larger pond with an antibiotic treatment, and they the beneficial bacteria in your filter, as well as the bad bacteria in the ulcer.
 This can result in poor water quality, stressed fish and more problems.
 This is where natural remedies such as Sabbactisun or Melafix work well.
-We often use it here in our fish holding systems when receiving new koi and goldfish because does help to heal split fins and scrapes caused during transport and prevents infections from occurring.
-Pimafix is another effective product that is similar to Melafix that works well to treat both fungus and bacteria.
+We often use them here in our fish holding systems when receiving new koi and goldfish because they do help to heal split fins and scrapes caused during transport and prevent infections from occurring.